Thunderstorms set to hit UK as Met Office gives verdict on ‘September heatwave’

 Thunderstorms are set to hit parts of the UK this week - before the country looks set for spells of “very warm weather” later in the month.

-As reports circulate of a September heatwave, however, the Met Office would not confirm the likelihood of a prolonged period of abnormally hot weather.
+But reports of a record-breaking September heatwave look to be far-fetched, according to the Met Office.

-When asked if the mercury could reach highs of 30C, a spokesperson at the Met Office said: “There’s no truth in it at all.
+When asked if the mercury could reach highs of 30C, a spokesperson said: “There’s no truth in it at all.

 “This week we could see temperatures climb again towards the back end of the week to Friday and Saturday, but it’s not going to get anywhere near what’s been quoted,” the spokesperson said.